 - Another condition affecting the muscles is polymyalgia rheumatica, which usually affects the neck, shoulders and hips – the latter being especially likely to cause trouble standing up from a sitting position.

 - A relatively rare condition called Ehlers-Danlos syndrome affects the connective tissues, typically triggering excessive joint movement, which can make standing up from a sitting position difficult when it causes joints to dislocate unexpectedly.

 - The effects of a stroke or heart condition can have a profound effect on a person’s ability to get up from a chair, as can many forms of cancer, back problems and illnesses such as Lyme disease.

 - Lastly, certain medicines and treatments such as chemotherapy can leave a patient exhausted, making standing up a serious challenge.

 Mobility aids to assist in getting up from a chair

 For some, no amount of exercise is going to prevent the need for additional assistance, and for many, the convenience and comfort of a rise and recline chair will hold a strong appeal.
 These solidly built armchairs will recline at the push of a button to your preferred position, and when you need to get up, the seat can be raised until you are almost fully standing, making the whole process trouble free.
-There are dual motor versions which will allow you to adjust the leg rest independently of the back, great for watching TV.
-All models are available in a range of colours and fabrics and, even better, you can also get matching 2 or 3 seat sofas, so your chair doesn’t stand out in a family setting.
-Other options available include heating and massage functions and a feature that remembers your favourite position.
-For further information visit here.
+There are dual motor versions which will allow you to adjust the leg rest independently of the back, which is great for watching TV.
+All models are available in a range of colours and fabrics and, even better, you can also get matching two or three-seat sofas, so your chair doesn’t look out of place in a family setting.
+Additional extras include heating and massage functions and a feature that remembers your favourite sitting position.